Swotch9399/Swotch9399/README.md

 <h2> About</h2>

 - Hello, I'm Swotch, I'm 15 years old, I live in Turkey and I'm a high school student.
-I am the developer of the Hawwo Music Discord bot.
 I am passionate about programming.
 Those who want to reach me can look at the contact section of my website.
 - Swotch 💛 JavaScript
 - Personal website: [swotch.vercel.app](https://swotch.vercel.app)